Reading time: 1 minute

 - Whether you anticipate a return on your super savings of 2%, 3%, 4%, 5%, 6% or 7% per year (net of fees)

 - Whether you’d like your super to last 25 years, 30 years or 35 years.

-We’ve incorporated the ASFA Retirement Standard for those aged around 65 as the lowest options for Singles and Couples:
+For your reference the ASFA Retirement Standard for those aged around 65 are as follows:

 |ASFA Retirement Standard||Single||Couple|

 Source: ASFA (December 2020)

 To use the reckoner just click on the filter buttons, then select the boxes that you would like to filter on and click OK.
 The corresponding results will appear below.
 Repeat for each filter you would like to apply to further narrow down the results.

 |Relationship status||Annual income in retirement||Return on savings (% per year)||Eligible for Age Pension?||Years super lasts|